-E.g.: If in October 2014 someone pays all of the registration costs for a training course that lasts for 2 years, he/she can only claim these expenses on his/her tax return for the 2014 financial year.
+Example: If in October 2020 someone pays all of the registration costs for a training course that lasts for two years, he/she can only claim these expenses on his/her tax return for the 2020 financial year.

-The professional development expenses are classed as fees and can be declared in the corresponding section of the tax return.
+Professional development expenses are classed as business expenses (frais d'obtention) and can be declared in the corresponding section of the tax return.

-Each employee automatically benefits from a minimum lump sum of €540 for each tax year, in order to cover obtaining costs.
+Each employee automatically benefits from a minimum lump sum of €540 for each tax year, in order to cover business expenses.

-If taxpaying spouses both receive income from employment, each person will receive a minimum of €540.
-Should all of the actual obtaining costs exceed the lump sum minimum, the employee may deduct them on request.
+If jointly taxpaying spouses both receive income from salaried employment, each will receive the minimum sum of €540.
+Should all of the actual business expenses exceed the lump sum minimum, the employee may deduct them on request.